 Melissa J. Williams, Ph.D.

-My program of research focuses broadly on implicit processes in interpersonal perception.
-I am especially interested in what happens when power and hierarchy meet social identity (including gender, race, and culture).
-I am currently pursuing the following research lines:
+My program of research focuses broadly on what happens when power and hierarchy meet social identity, including gender, race, and culture.
+I am currently (as of summer 2015) pursuing the following research lines:

 I teach the core Organizational Behavior course in the BBA program at Goizueta Business School.